iffy/pkger/README.md

 Also, `nimble` and `atlas` have an advanced SAT solver for installing the right versions of things.
 This doesn't.
 You are the SAT solver, because 99% of the time, you can do a great job. `pkger status` will guide you to pick the right versions, but if you want a "broken" set of packages, you totally can.

+## Files and Directories

+- `pkger/deps.json` - contains all the pinned dependencies.
+Equivalent to a lock file
+- `pkger/lazy/` - where source code for all external packages are copied
+- `nim.cfg` - updated to point to packages defined in `pkger/deps.json`

 ## Installation

 ```